Fantom-Factory/afIoc/readme.md

 Sometimes you don't have access to an IoC container and have to create the `Registry` instance yourself.
 (Running unit tests is a good example.)
 In these cases you will need to use the [RegistryBuilder](http://pods.fantomfactory.org/pods/afIoc/api/RegistryBuilder), passing in the module(s) that define your services:

-    registry := RegistryBuilder().addModule(AppModule#).build().startup()
+    registry := RegistryBuilder().addModule(AppModule()).build()
+    scope    := registry.rootScope
     ...
-    service  := registry.serviceById("serviceId")
+    service  := scope.serviceById("serviceId")
     ...
     registry.shutdown

 If your code uses other IoC libraries, make sure modules from these pods are added too.
 Example, if using the [IocEnv library](http://pods.fantomfactory.org/pods/afIocEnv) then add a dependency on the `afIocEnv` pod:

     registry := RegistryBuilder()
-        .addModule(MyModule#)
+        .addModule(MyModule())
         .addModulesFromPod("afIocEnv")
-        .build().startup()

-### Fantom Services

-The Fantom language has the notion of application wide [services](http://fantom.org/doc/sys/Service.html).
-Should your application make use of this mechanism, IoC provides the [IocService](http://pods.fantomfactory.org/pods/afIoc/api/IocService) wrapper class that holds a `Registry` instance and extends Fantom's [Service](http://fantom.org/doc/sys/Service.html).
-It also contains convenience methods for creating and accessing the registry.

-For example, to create and start a Fantom IoC Service:

-    IocService([ MyModule# ]).start()

-Then, from anywhere in your code, use the standard Fantom service methods to locate the `IocService` instance and query the registry:

-    iocService := (IocService) Service.find(IocService#)
-    ...
-    myService  := iocService.dependencyByType(MyService#)

-Uninstall `IocService` like any other:

-    Service.find(IocService#).uninstall()
+        .build()

 ## Modules

-Every IoC application / library will have a module class.
+Most IoC applications / libraries will have a module class.
 Module classes are where services are defined and configured.
-Module classes declare static methods with special facets that tell IoC what they do.
+Module classes declare methods with special facets that tell IoC what they do.

 By convention an application will call its module `AppModule` and libraries will name modules after themselves, but with a `Module` suffix.
 Example, BedSheet has a module named `BedSheetModule`.